 Work-life balance – Better work-life balance, which includes more favorable schedules, shorter commute times and scheduling flexibility.

 Keep this in mind and use it to your advantage when defining your unique employee value proposition.

 Step #3: Attract passive candidates’ attention

 Since passive candidates aren’t actively looking for another job, they don’t visit job boards.
 You’ll have to use different channels to find them.
-Two best ways to reach passive candidates is through social media and employee referrals.
+One of the best ways to reach passive candidates is through social media and employee referrals.

 Step #4: Create content and organize events